dugancathal/video_conference/tutorial/part1.md

 There are more specs than this, but these two cover the interesting bits.
 The first is that the promise our service returns is resolved with the stream representing the local user's media.
 We pass this to the built-in function `URL.createObjectURL` which returns a blob URL.

-This, in turn, gets sent through the Angular `$sce` service to let us put this on the page.
+By default, Angular does white-listing of any content that actually makes it out of the controller.
+One of the things Angular doesn't trust is blob URLs, like the one we get from WebRTC.
+In order to set the `src` attribute of our `<video>`, we need to make Angular trust us.
+We can do this using Angular's `$sce` service and its `#trustAsResourceUrl` method.

+After we obtain a 'safe' URL for our local media stream, we can place it in a video element.
+We'll update our `index.haml` template to show it.
+(Don't forget to add a script tag to the `layout.haml` to include our JS code).

-In the event the user decides _not_ to grant us permission to use their media devices, our promise will be rejected and we let them know they did something silly.
+Also, in the event the user decides _not_ to grant us permission to use their media devices, our promise will be rejected and we let them know they did something silly.
+The rejection is passed an error from RTC, but at this point, we really don't care _why_ we can't get media, we just care that we didn't.

 ```javascript
 // lib/video_conference/public/javascripts/app.js